CHILDREN'S DENTISTRY OF WESTERLY & WAKEFIELD

 Does gum disease and gingivitis go away as kids get older?

 There is evidence that suggests periodontal (“gum”) disease may increase during the teenage years due to the lack of motivation to practice ideal oral health by some children.
 Children who maintain good oral health habits up until the teen years are more likely to continue brushing and flossing than children who were not taught proper oral care.
 If your child currently has poor oral health habits, work with your child to change these now.
 It’s much easier to modify these habits in a child than in a teenager.
 Since your child models behavior after you, it follows that you should serve as a positive role model in your oral hygiene habits.
 A healthy smile, good breath and strong teeth all contribute to a young person’s sense of personal appearance, as well as confidence and self-esteem.

+Yes.
 Fluoride helps make teeth strong and prevents tooth decay.
-With over 20 years of experience in the southern Rhode Island/Southeastern Connecticut area we are “specialists” in the many different water sources in this area.
+With over 20 years of experience in the southern Rhode Island/Southeastern Connecticut area, our team at Children’s Dentistry in Westerly and Children’s Dentistry in Wakefield have become “specialists” in the many different water sources in this area.
 A town water source could be fluoridated, non-fluoridated, or on a community well.
 In addition, individual homes may be on their own well water system.

 Choose a mouth guard that your child feels is comfortable.
 If a mouth guard feels bulky or interferes with speech to a great degree, it is probably not appropriate for your child.
 There are many options in mouth guards.
-Most guards are found in athletic stores.
-These vary in comfort, protection as well as cost.
-Customized mouth guards can be provided through our practice.
-Speak with our office about the most appropriate mouthguard for your child.
+Most mouth guards can be easily found in athletic stores.
+These vary in comfort, protection, and cost.
+Customized mouth guards can be provided through our practice as well.
+Speak with our team at Children’s Dentistry of Westerly and Wakefield about the most appropriate mouthguard for your child.